git-hulk/rdbtools/README.md

 > bugs in other versions? open issues, I will fix it, thanks~

 #### TODO
-> Aof Output/CSV Output/Standard Output will be support before 2015.1.
+> Aof/CSV/Stdout  will be support before 2015.1.

 > And json format maybe coming soon.